ProgramCrafter/salsa-iwj-otter/docs/shapelibs.rst

 Parameters
 ----------

+ * ``inherit`` (string: group name).
+Causes this group to inherit every parameter (except ``files``) from the group named by ``inherit`` (recursively, if applicable).

+   When inheritance is happening, there is of course a difference between leaving a value unspecified, and specifying it to have the usual default value: the latter would override any inherited setting.

  * ``item_prefix``, ``item_suffix`` (strings, default ``""``).
    Prepaended and appended to ``ITEM-SPEC`` in ``files`` to produce the item name.